sukhmansaran/fine-tuning-stable-diffusion-models-lora-dreambooth/README.md

 - **Modular Experiments**:
   Use any phase or training pipeline separately, or sequentially (dual-phase), and generate images with the corresponding adapters.

+## How to Run This Notebook Guide

+- **Hardware Requirements:**
+  - GPU with 16GB VRAM
+  - Storage: 15GB or more

+- You want the `max_train_steps` to be about 20-30 times your total images (ideal for thorough learning; may overfit if the dataset has limited variation).
+- Checkpoints for sample images and model saving should be set to 5-10 times your total images (ideal for monitoring training progress and overfitting).
+- Batch size depends on your GPU VRAM, but 1 or 2 usually works best for characters.
+You can increase it if your hardware allows and you want to experiment.

 ## Contents